 Short of selling your SIM card on an auction site, these are the five best solutions we found if you need to use up your PAYG SIM credit.
 Our favourite option is charity donation: it’s hassle-free and far better than letting your unused PAYG credit go to waste.

 Editor’s note: This post was originally published in April 2013.
 It was completely rewritten in February 2017 to bring it up to date.
+Do you need blogs like this for your business website?
+Get in touch with us here.

 Latest posts by Claire Broadley (see all)